mantidproject/mantid/docs/source/concepts/AbsorptionAndMultipleScattering.rst

 .. plot:: concepts/AbsorptionAndMultipleScattering_plot_ms.py

    Comparison of multiple scattering methods with the assumptions of elastic scattering and isotropic scattering for in-plane detectors.
+The sample is Vanadium rod 4cm tall with 0.25cm diameter with standard number density.
+Algorithms compared are :ref:`MayersSampleCorrection <algm-MayersSampleCorrection>`, :ref:`CarpenterSampleCorrection <algm-CarpenterSampleCorrection>`, :ref:`MultipleScatteringCorrection <algm-MultipleScatteringCorrection>` (numerical integration), and :ref:`CalculateMultipleScattering <algm-CalculateMultipleScattering>` (monte carlo ray tracing).

 Introduction
 ############